MotazHesham/active_ecommerce/app/Providers/RouteServiceProvider.txt

   }

   /**
-   * Define the "offline payment" routes for the application.
+   * Define the "African payment" routes for the application.
    *
    * These routes all receive session state, CSRF protection, etc.
    *